FAQ

 Answer:

 Yes.
-Our water more than meets all regulatory mandates, and has never violated any standard.
+Our water more than meets all regulatory mandates and has never violated any standard.
 Drinking water is regulated through the Iowa Department of Natural Resources and the U.S. Environmental Protection Agency.

 Top